 In fact, according to a recent The Wall Street Journal article “employers worry that workers may be more likely to ignore rules or take shortcuts when they work from home, and lose touch with some reminders of corporate policies”.

-As a result, the risks associated with maintaining information barriers have significantly increased, requiring most firms to completely rewrite their policies.
+As a result, the risks associated with maintaining information barriers in financial services have significantly increased, requiring most firms to completely rewrite their policies.
 And whilst many firms believe that the gradual return to the office will lessen the blow, the risk will remain until people are back in the office full time, or new rules can be adhered to.

 Traditionally, these functions have been heavily dependent on manual processes.
 And whilst there is high long-term cost and risk associated with this legacy set-up, many organisations continue to rely on it.
 The risks include human error, not being able to adapt to changing conditions quickly enough, and of course financial implications.
 Falling short of safeguarding information can ultimately lead to conflicts of interest and loss of income.